TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Battle_Advice.md

 ## Step 1: Convert your audio file.
 Total War Attila can only read audio files that have the  `.wem` extension.
 In this step we will convert a `.wav` audio file to `.wem`.
 If you wish to skip this step, you can use the attached `112233445.wem` audio file.

+NOTE: The conversion settings seem to cause the game to crash, when I identify correct conversion settings for battle advice audio I will update this section.

 1. Open Wwise.
 2. Create a project.
 3. Select `Project` and click `Project Settings...`.
 In the new window click Source Settings and set `Default Conversion Settings` to `Vorbis Quality High` and click `OK`.